 Little edges now appear signaling that tiny fingers and toes are beginning to emerge on the buds that are developing into baby’s extremities.
 Facial features are marked by hollowed areas on the face.

 Internal organs are in place although not completely developed nor operating on their own just yet.
 Your baby has nearly grown twofold as blood is circulating brilliantly through your baby from the liver.

 By the end of this week, your baby might be a little bigger than the top of a pencil’s pink eraser.

 “Estimated Placental Volume (EPV) should be incorporated into prenatal care” explains Yale Researcher, Harvey J. Kliman, MD, PhD.
-Dr. Kliman is the Director of the Reproductive and Placental Research Unit Department of Obstetrics and Gynecology, Yale University School of Medicine.
+Dr. Kliman is the Director of the Reproductive and Placental Research Unit Department of Obstetrics and Gynecology, Yale University School of Medicine and a member of PAK’s Medical Advisory Committee (MAC.)
 EPV is calculated using a simple 2-dimensional ultrasound to assess the ratio of baby to placenta.
 Kliman states, “Docs should know about abnormal placentas.
 Not knowing anything about a placenta is like driving a car without a gas gauge!”

 Speak with your health care team about becoming part of this exciting new study to ensure the wellbeing of your baby while proactively helping to secure your baby’s health on delivery day.

 To learn more about the vital role of the placenta and the importance of keeping up-to-date with placental measurements at every ultrasound, visit Measure the Placenta and Dr. Kliman.